ska-sa/katsdpcontim/README.rst

 - These will be **mounted as the root** and **consume large quantities of disk space**.
 - The mount points inside the container should match the configuration discussed in `AIPS Disk Setup`_.

-Its useful to mount the KAT archives and other volumes within these containers.
+It's useful to mount the KAT archives and other volumes within these containers.
 Edit ``docker-compose.yml`` to mount KAT NFS ``archive2`` within the container, for example.